-6.5 Management system
+6.5.
+Management system

-The accreditation body shall define and document its management system and procedures and shall ensure that its management policy is understood and its procedures are implemented and maintained at all levels in the organisation.
+The accreditation body shall define and document its management system and procedures (including its internal QM systems) and shall ensure that its management policy is understood and its procedures are implemented and maintained at all levels in the organisation.
 Where its systems and procedures affect the conduct of the mine action programme, the working relationship between the body and the demining organisation should be agreed, and form part of the contractual arrangements.

-The management of the accreditation body shall designate a person who, irrespective of other duties, shall have defined authority and responsibility for quality assurance within the accreditation body.
-This person shall have direct access to the most senior executive of the national mine action authority.
+The management of the accreditation body shall designate a person who, irrespective of other duties, shall have defined authority and responsibility for QA within the accreditation body.
+This person shall have direct access to the most senior executive of the NMAA.

-6.6 Personnel
+6.6.
+Personnel